alex13slem/jamstack-portfolio/src/content/project/en/impact.md

 ---
 id: impact
 name: Blagodeistvie Foundation
-description: 'Website for the Blagodeistvie Foundation.
-Completed within a short timeframe (2.5 weeks) for the foundation’s important conference.
-The main goal was to create a modern, functional, and fast-loading website that effectively communicates the foundation’s mission and values to a wide audience.'
+description: Website for the charity foundation “Blagodeystvie”.
+Developed within a short timeframe (2.5 weeks) for the foundation’s important conference.
+The main goal was to create a modern, functional, and fast-loading website that effectively communicates the foundation’s mission and values to a wide audience.
 role: Full-Stack developer
 site_url: https://blagodeystvie.ru
 github_url: https://github.com/alex13slem